facesthe/NTU_canoebot/README.md

 Daily training programme is located in a separate spreadsheet.
 This spreadsheet must only contain one sheet, and it can be arbitrarily named.

 This sheet layout is similar to the configs sheet, with 3 required columns.
-These fields can also be found in table `sheetscraper.columns` in the [template configuration file](./.configs/botsettings.template.toml).
+These fields can also be found in table [`sheetscraper.columns`](./.configs/botsettings.template.toml).

-Under the date column, each cell must follow the date format defined in `sheetscraper.date_format_prog`.
+Under the date column, each cell must follow the date format defined in [`sheetscraper.date_format_prog`](./.configs/botsettings.template.toml).
 The default format is `%Y-%m-%d`.

 ## Setup: Telegram